 The Insurer will indemnify the Insured in an amount not exceeding the amount of insurance as stated in the Declarations, for the costs incurred in providing the insured prize value as stated on the issued policy, to the Participant who during the policy period makes the first Hole-in-one on the Insured Hole in the Covered Tournament.
 All subsequent Hole-in-ones made on the Insured hole during the policy period, will be paid a secondary prize of Twenty percent (20%) Prize Restoration which is included in all issued policies should there be a second hole-in-one at the designated hole(s) with a maximum amount of $10,000.
-100% Prize Restoration is available with a 10% surcharge added to the premium, when the 100% prize restoration option is purchased then all Participants who register at Hole-in-one in the Covered Tournament will be eligible to win the secondary insured amount with a maximum amount of $50,000 should there be a second hole-in-one at the designated hole.
-Once the hole-in-one prize and the prize restoration is claimed the policy then becomes VOID.
+100% Prize Restoration is available with a 10% surcharge added to the premium.
+When the 100% prize restoration option is purchased, all Participants who register at Hole-in-one in the Covered Tournament will be eligible to win the insured amount, to a maximum of $50,000.00.
+Once the hole-in-one prize is claimed the policy then becomes VOID.

 - If any of the following terms/conditions have been breached either in whole or in part, the Insurer has the right to deny a claim and the Insured shall have no recourse against Elite Insurance Company and/or Wayfarer Insurance Group or any of their representatives.

 - The rates quoted are based on the Participant (excluding companies, partnership or other business) being an Amateur golfer, who is at least 18 years of age and who are eligible participants according to these rules.
 Each must be playing in a minimum group of three (no twosomes) entered and playing in a golf event, on a regular golf course grass green for which a policy has been purchased.
 All premium rates are based on a per golfer /per thousand dollars of prize value /at a specified hole length.